CodeURJC-DAW-2024-25/webapp14/README.md

 ### 🤝 PARTICIPATION

 ### **IKRAM EL JAUHARI AL JAOUHARI**
 During this phase of the project, I was responsible for migrating the index, category, and profile editing views to Angular components.
 I configured the backend to generate secure, HttpOnly cookies with SameSite=None to ensure session persistence after page reloads.
 I updated some Angular HTTP requests to use { withCredentials: true } so cookies are automatically sent.
 I also implemented the logic to update the user data in localStorage after profile edits.
-As a result, the application now manages secure sessions, loads dynamic user data, and maintains an updated user state across page navigations.
+As a result, the application now manages secure sessions, loads dynamic user data, and maintains an updated user state across page navigations

 | Nº    | Commits      | Files      |
 |:------------: |:------------:| :------------:|